-At the same time, the small fees and charges involved in processing transactions can really start to add up.
-This is even more evident in online or eCommerce situations.
+The small fees and charges involved in processing transactions are often not clearly visible.
+This is even more evident in online or eCommerce transactions.
 The key is to find a solution that works for your business and at the same time is cost-effective as possible.
 As you review your options, here are some specific things to consider.

 Don’t be afraid…although these terms sound technical they aren’t really that difficult to conceptualize.
 Here are the differences.
 A gateway is a third party company that allows your shopping cart to “talk” to the processor of your choice.
 Most processors use this option because they only have to pay for integration to the gateway, not to multiple shopping cart companies.
 One of the most prominent gateways is Authorize.net.
 To use an API, you must have a background in website coding (or have a designer that does).